 The New Normal

-A plethora of safety issues including child abuse, head trauma and concussion protocols, are among the greatest challenges facing sport today.
+Safety issues including child abuse, head trauma and concussion protocols, are some of the greatest challenges facing sport today.

 Having simmered away for years as a potential crisis for sports organizers, a series of child abuse cases in prominent youth sports organizations, most notably the high-profile criminal trial of former U.S. Gymnastics doctor Larry Nassar, has thrust the issue of safety in sport onto center stage.

 In response to the Nassar case and other similar major scandals, United States President Donald Trump signed a law last year that imposed comprehensive new regulations around the safety of child athletes.

 Effective immediately, the new law requires sporting organizations to set up mandatory incident reporting systems, with random audits to ensure that abuse prevention training and mechanisms for confidential reports of suspected abuse are being made available to sports participants, coaches and volunteers.